 - Ensure the tooth remains moist in the socket, a glass of milk, or your cheek.

-Should you bite down too hard on solid material or receive a blow to your mouth, face, or jaw, you may end up with a crack or fracture in one or more of your teeth.
 Cracked teeth are not always visible, and not all cracks indicate an emergency.
-However, some symptoms should prompt you to seek emergency dental care as soon as you can.
+However, some symptoms should prompt you to seek emergency dental care as soon as you can:

 - Increased sensitivity to temperature.